moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 ```
 And we will add ```"test_batch_size": 1000 ``` inside the [config file]((https://github.com/moemen95/PyTorch-Project-Template/blob/master/configs/mnist_exp_0.json))

-The parameters used are now passed from withing self.config
+The parameters used are now passed from within ``` self.config ```

-4. Agent:
+### 4. Agent
+This is where all the action take places.
 We duplicate the example file in we have in the folder '/agents' and rename it into mnist.py.
-*** In the constructor,
+#### The agent init:
 - We define our model, imported from '/graphs/models/mnist.py'.
 Don't forget to the import statement at the beginning of the file
 ```
 from graphs.models.mnist import Mnist